How to Use ReplicatorG

 Printing from an STL file

 With ReplicatorG 0017 and later, you can load STL files and print them from within ReplicatorG.
 To start, find an STL file!
 There are plenty on Thingiverse which are appropriate for printing.
-I'll be using a model of a face, but most any model of the correct size will do.
-The stellated octohedron is a fun one to start with!

 Open the STL file

-You can open the STL file by selecting the "File>Open…" menu option:
+You can open the STL file by selecting the "File>Open…" menu option.

 This will bring up an open file dialog.
-Select the STL file that you want to print:
+Select the STL file that you want to print.

-Now you'll see the 3d model you've selected:
+Now you'll see the 3D model you've selected:

 You can use the mouse to rotate and zoom your view by following the instructions on the toolbar at the right: